$0 Oregon Foster Care Quick-Start Checklist

 The RAFT Training Problem for Rural Families

-RAFT (Resources for Adoptive and Foster Training) is Oregon's mandatory pre-service training — 27 hours across 9 sessions, replacing the former PRIDE curriculum.
+RAFT (Resource and Adoptive Family Training) is Oregon's mandatory pre-service training for non-relative applicants — 27 hours across 9 sessions, replacing the former PRIDE curriculum.
 In Portland metro districts, cohorts run frequently and often include virtual options.
 In rural districts, the situation is different:

-Some rural districts offer RAFT cohorts twice per year.
-If you miss the enrollment window — or do not know to inquire early — you wait months for the next cohort.
-The difference between joining the next cohort and missing it can add four to six months to your certification timeline.
+Some rural districts offer RAFT cohorts less frequently.
+If you miss the enrollment window — or do not know to inquire early — you may wait months for the next cohort, delaying certification.

 Virtual RAFT options exist but are not uniformly available across all 16 districts.
 Whether you can complete training virtually depends on your district, the current cohort schedule, and whether your district has moved to a hybrid model.
 Assuming virtual availability without confirming it with your district office is one of the most common rural applicant mistakes.

-The solution is simple but not obvious: contact your district office and ask about RAFT enrollment before you submit your formal application.
-The formal process can begin simultaneously with RAFT enrollment, but RAFT availability should be confirmed first because it is typically the longest lead-time item in rural certification.
+The solution is simple but not obvious: contact your district office and ask about RAFT enrollment early.
+Ask whether the formal process can begin while you arrange training, because cohort availability can be a long-lead item in rural certification.

 What the ODHS Website Tells Rural Applicants (And What It Leaves Out)